 The Broader Privacy and Competition Concerns

-Browser fingerprinting raises serious legal and ethical questions, particularly around:
+Browser fingerprinting raises a number of legal and ethical concerns:

 - GDPR Compliance – The EU’s data protection laws require transparency and consent for data collection.
 Unlike cookies, fingerprinting operates passively, often without explicit permission.